alex-sage/technosign/notes.md

+# 2024-12-17

+Final handover.
+The sign is on top of the cupboards in the Dev room, running the ESP32 board.

+We had to cut out one LED on the O, because it was broken.
+This was reflected in the letter indexes in sign.yml of this MR, however, documentation, C++ code has not been updated.

 # 2024-11-11

 Hooked up the ESP32 to the sign, and got a number of things to work.
 [See details here](esp32/notes.md).